What is the hype behind Ipoh tau foo fah? Stop for a bowl when you are in Ipoh and find out!

 Their new location is airy and spacious too.
 And they still have the traditional low wooden stools and tables from their original shop.

 - White sugar (clear) and ginger

-- Teow chew tau fu fa (brown palm sugar with black sesame seeds on top)
+- Teow chew style (brown palm sugar with black sesame seeds on top)

-By the way, Teow chew style tau fu fa tastes like regular tau fu fa except for the sprinkling of sugar granules on top.
+By the way, Teow Chew style tau foo fah tastes like regular tau foo fah except for the sprinkling of sugar granules on top.

 They sell fresh soy milk in different flavors too.
 These are better for takeaway as you may need to top them up with water.
 They are quite sweet.

 Besides this, the shop has lunch sets as well as some traditional desserts.
-Nothing noteworthy but the Ding Feng Dessert Tau Fu Fa offers a comfortable and aesthetically-pleasing environment.
+Nothing noteworthy but they have a comfortable and aesthetically pleasing environment.

 - Opening Hours: 9:30am to 5:30pm

 - Location: 11, Jalan Bijeh Timah, 30000 Ipoh, Perak